Hair loss and the Menopause. Scalp Confidential’s Kelli Morrell explain the treatment options.

 the hair quality and growth can be seen.

-Experienced doctors in PRP can be found here:
+Experienced doctors in PRP and hair restoration can be found here:

 Also, LED light or Low Level Light Therapy (LLLT ), red light therapy used for stimulating hair growth is becoming more popular.